 Section 6.
-The Board shall have supervision, control, and direction of the affairs of the UAV; shall determine its policies or changes therein within the limits of the bylaws; shall actively pursue its purposes; and shall have discretion in the disbursement of its funds.
+The Board shall have supervision, control, and direction of the affairs of the UAV; determine its policies or changes therein within the limits of the bylaws; actively pursue its mission statement as outlined in Article II above; and shall have discretion in the disbursement of its funds.
 It may adopt such rules and regulations for the conduct of its business as may be deemed advisable, and may, in the execution of the powers granted, appoint such agents as it may consider necessary.

 Section 7.
 A majority of the entire Board shall constitute a quorum at any meeting of the board.

 Section 8.
-All questions coming before the Board shall be decided by a two-thirds vote, with each member of the Board present being entitled to one vote.
+All questions coming before the Board, unless otherwise required, shall be decided by a two-thirds vote, with each member of the Board present being entitled to one vote.

 Section 2.
 Normally, meetings will be held monthly from September through June on the first Saturday of each month at 10:00am or as designated by the Chairperson.
 Meetings normally will not be held during the months of July and August.

 Section 3.
-Meetings shall be conducted in accordance with the current edition of Roberts Rules of Order.
+Meetings will normally be conducted in accordance with the current edition of Roberts Rules of Order.

 Section 4.
 The order of business at UAV meetings will be at the discretion of the Chairperson, but normally conducted as follows.
 Unless otherwise noted, the Chairperson is responsible.

 - Sickness and distress (Chaplain)